caizkun/mapreduce-examples/InvertedIndex/README.md

 Although it is unnecessary in this example, this driver format is very useful for customizing Configuration at run time by supplying command-line arguments.

 Reference:
-- *Hadoop: The Definitive Guid* (4th edition) by Tom White, p.148-152
+- *Hadoop: The Definitive Guide* (4th edition) by Tom White, p.148-152
 - [Tool, ToolRunner in org.apache.hadoop.util](https://hadoop.apache.org/docs/stable/api/)